“Amy, product doesn’t look after marketing. Just sign things off from a product perspective.”

 Later, you can’t stop kicking yourself for being so hands off.
 If only you expressed your product vision and target customer, things may have been different…

 You can’t ignore the marketing strategy.

 I’ve always been taught that the Product Manager should be aware of and understand the marketing strategy.

-You aren’t accountable for creating or executing it, but you are responsible for feeding your product knowledge into it.
+Of course, you aren’t accountable for creating or executing it but you are responsible for feeding your product knowledge into it.